zoltanradics/google-tag-manager-loader/README.md

 # gtm-loader

-Async loader for Google Tag Manager sdk
+Async loader to control when and how you want to load Google Tag Manager SDK.